-About The Spa at Paradise Point
+The Spa at Paradise Point

 Surrounded by blossoming tropical flowers against the backdrop of a one-mile stretch of powdery white-sand beach, The Spa at Paradise Point has created what it calls a portal to peace.
 The island-style spa features design components inspired by some of the world’s most exotic isle hotspots, comprising slate tiling, mahogany wood, lofted ceilings, bamboo, stone, and hand-blown glass lighting.
 Unique services like the Javanese Lu'lur Ritual and Sticks & Stones Massage stem from such oases as Bali, Fiji, Hawaii, and Thailand.
 The Balinese massage, using palming, kneading, stretching, and pressure-point techniques with exotic aromas and oils, is the spa's signature service.

 Spa-goers are invited to spend a full spa day-cation at the 7,050-square-foot facility, utilizing the eucalyptus steam room, dry sauna, fitness center and whirlpool; they also have access to the resort’s five pools and 44 acres of gardens, lagoons, and beaches.
+Guests looking to celebrate a wedding, birthday or other special occasion with a spa soiree can sip champagne in a private garden courtyard and hot tub before enjoying customized group treatments.

 Facilities & Amenities